Albert Jacka: Western Front

 After the incident, Jacka was evacuated to England, where he was promoted to lieutenant on 18 August 1916, but was falsely reported dead on 8 September.
 He attended an investiture ceremony at Windsor Castle on 29 September; receiving his Victoria Cross from King George V, before rejoining his unit in November.
 Promoted to captain on 15 March 1917, he was appointed the 14th Battalion's intelligence officer.

 By early 1917, the Germans had retired to the Hindenburg Line, and on 8 April Jacka led a night reconnaissance party into "no man's land", near Bullecourt to inspect enemy defences before an Allied attack against the new German line.
 He penetrated the wire at two places, reported back, then went out again to supervise the laying of tapes to guide the assault parties; in the process he single-handedly captured a two-man German patrol.
-He was awarded a Bar to his Military Cross for this action.
+He was awarded a Bar to his MC for this action.
+The bar's citation reads as follows:

 Later, Jacka was given command of D Company, 14th Battalion, and in June led his men through the Battle for Messines Ridge.
-During their advance, the company overran several machine-gun posts and captured a German field gun; Jacka's actions went unrecognised.
+During their advance, the company overran several machine gun posts and captured a German field gun; Jacka's actions went unrecognised.
 On 8 July, he was wounded by a sniper near Ploegsteert Wood, resulting in nearly two months hospitalisation.
 Returning to the front, he led the 14th Battalion on 26 September in an attack against German pill-boxes during the Battle of Polygon Wood.
 Jacka was recommended for the Distinguished Service Order a second time for this feat, but again it was not granted.
 In May 1918, Jacka was finally removed from the conflict when, outside the village of Villers-Bretonneux, he was badly gassed and a missile passed through his trachea.
 He was evacuated to No. 20 Casualty Clearing Station at Vignacourt, where it was thought that he would not recover.
 When he did, he was sent to Britain for two operations and a long recuperative period.

 He returned to Australia on 6 September 1919 and his AIF appointment ended on 10 January 1920, when he returned to Melbourne to a hero's welcome.